Axxess Home Health

 - Enterprise software solution for healthcare organizations

-B2B enterprise model targeting 9,000+ organizations, with pricing structured around agency-wide licensing.
+B2B enterprise model targeting 9,000+ organizations, monetized through agency-wide licensing rather than individual user subscriptions.

 Who Built It?